keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience3_15-07-2020.md

 * The tree is now coloured by mutations in the viral genome.
 As you see, three patients assigned to "AL" had a further mutated version of the virus, shown in yellow.

-* The same mutated virus was found in a patients assigned to "A" (CeMM0177), suggesting this patient (or one of her contacts) could be the link between "A" and "AL".
+* The same mutated virus was found in a patient assigned to "A" (CeMM0177), suggesting this patient (or one of her contacts) could be the link between "A" and "AL".

 * Furthermore, the six patients in this branch who were not assigned to any cluster can be now linked to cluster "A", and their exposure can be further investigated.